opea-project/GenAIInfra/authN-authZ/auth-istio/README.md

 You can refer to [Istio installation](https://istio.io/latest/docs/setup/install/istioctl/) for detail information.

-**(Optional) Deploy chatQnA pipeline and enable Istio sidecar injection**
+**Deploy chatQnA pipeline and enable Istio sidecar injection**

-Create a new namespace and you can enable istio sidecar injection for the namespace directly.
+(Optional) Create a new namespace and you can enable istio sidecar injection for the namespace directly.

 ```sh
 kubectl create ns chatqa